Business Brokerage Services

 - A business brokerage service makes sure the selling of your business is a confidential affair.

 - Certified business brokers are highly-skilled at establishing an appropriate value to your business.
-At American Fortune, we recommend a Certified Business Evaluation that has a defensible valuation.
+At American Fortune, we recommend a Certified Business Valuation that has a defensible valuation.

 - A business brokerage service needs to have market knowledge.
 They buy and sell businesses for a living.
 Due to this, it’s fair to expect them to know the selling environment you are entering…the good points to it and the bad.
 This will help you develop an effective strategy to separate your business from others that may be selling in the same industry.